nu-decree/viceroy-decree-website/exampleSite/content/english/_index.md

 # Banner
 banner:
   title: "The VICEROY DECREE Virtual Institute"
-  content: "The VICEROY DECREE Virtual Institute is a consortium of four universities to provide a shared curriculum across various academic domains to transform the public and private sector."
+  content: "The VICEROY DECREE Virtual Institute is a consortium of three universities to provide a shared curriculum across various academic domains to transform the public and private sector."
   image: "/images/viceroy-decree-logo.png"
   button:
     enable: true